Anna-Z-Krk/ClicksCounter/README.md

 AIM:
 - creating panel according to Figma design
 - creating panel according to description attached to the task (used Gulp, HMTL, SCSS, JavaScript, localStorage, RWD, WCAG)
-- button counts clicks (after fifth click button "reset" appears) and it's result is connected with local storage, so refreshing browser do not restart counting
+- button counts clicks and it's result is connected with local storage, so refreshing browser do not restart counting
+- after fifth click the button "reset" appears which can reset clicks also in local storage
 - clicking outside pop-up coses the panel

 TOOLS: